Get In touch Today: (519) 742-1114 | [email protected]

 Do I get a written report?
 When?

-Do you offer a warranty on the house?
+Do you Offer a Warranty on the Radon System?

 How long has your company been in business?

 Since 2015.
 We have been involved in all aspects of the construction business for over 40 years.
-We are turning our focus into the inspection side of the business.
+We are turning our focus into the Radon Mitigation and Measurement side of the business.

 What are your inspectors' qualifications?